perryflynn/iac/README.md

 Run `perrys-ansible-apply.sh` as root.

 It pulls automatically the correct playbook from this repo by the hostname of the operating system.

+## Ansible Roles

+Every role was created for a specific case and may support only a single OS, please see task code and readme file.